Long weekend trips across Texas you’ll want to put on your bucket list.

 Of course, there’s the beach, and there are access points all up and down the eastern coast of the island.
 For fewer crowds, drive all the way up to the aptly named End of the Road, which is the northernmost point where the island’s main road ends.
 From there you can walk out over picturesque dunes to quieter expanses of seashell-covered beach without any resorts in sight.

-Wildlife lovers and families traveling with kids should pencil in time at two of South Padre’s most popular attractions: Sea Turtle, Inc and the South Padre Island Birding And Nature Center.
+Wildlife lovers and families traveling with kids should pencil in time at two of South Padre’s most popular attractions: Sea Turtle, Inc and the South Padre Island Birding, Nature Center and Alligator Sanctuary.
 Sea Turtle, Inc is an organization focused on rescuing, rehabilitating, and releasing injured sea turtles, as well as educating the public about conservation efforts.
 At their center, visitors can check out the resident turtles as well as the ones there as patients.

-At the South Padre Island Birding And Nature Center, walk along the long, beautiful boardwalk to get an excellent opportunity for birdwatching.
+At the South Padre Island Birding, Nature Center and Alligator Sanctuary, walk along the long, beautiful boardwalk to get an excellent opportunity for birdwatching.
 It’s not just about the birds here though—they also have an alligator sanctuary on-site, which is home to the 12-foot, 6-inch–long gator known as Big Padre.

 5. Escape to West Texas